 The PECARN network consists of:

 - an EMS Research Node containing 3 EMS Affiliates

 - 18 Hospital Emergency Department Affiliates (HEDAs)

 Each of the six research nodes has three HEDAs and one EMS affiliate.
 PECARN sites represent academic, community, urban, general, and children's hospitals.
-The entire network of hospitals serves approximately 1.1 million acutely ill and injured children every year.
+The PECARN network Emergency Departments serve

 The PECARN network is governed by a Steering Committee that formulates and monitors policies and procedures guiding all research activities, and reviews and approves research proposals.
 All major scientific decisions are made by majority vote.
 Subcommittees have been created to carry out specific tasks identified by the Steering Committee:

 - The Quality, Safety and Regulatory Affairs Subcommittee